aws-samples/aws-stf-core/README.md

 <br>

 You can see in the screenshot above that the `Fleet indexing status` of the named shadow `Stf-Device` is `indexed`.
-The STF Core stack enables [Fleet Indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html) for the named shadow `Stf-Devices` so you can list all the things registered in registry with a single query.
+The STF Core stack enables [Fleet Indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html) for the named shadow `Stf-Devices` so you can list all the things registered in the registry with a single query.

 <br>